onbloc/adena-wallet-sdk/README.md

 Creates a multisig transaction that can be signed by multiple signers.
 Returns a multisig document that should be shared with all signers.

+> Note: This transaction must be created from a multisig account.
+Make sure you have switched to the multisig account in Adena wallet before calling this method.

 **Parameters:**

 - chain_id: Chain identifier